jdmarble/happyfold/docs/deploy-from-scratch.md

+---
+# All relative paths are relative to the base directory of the project.
+cwd: ..
+---

 # Deploy from Scratch

 Here's a procedure to deploy this configuration without anything already setup.

+## Prerequisites

+You need `talosctl` version 1.7 installed and on your path.
-Prerequisite is all of the nodes should be running Talos in maintenance mode.
+All of the nodes should be running Talos Linux 1.7 in maintenance mode.
+One way to do that is to boot them all from the Talos ISO image.

 ## DNS Records and DHCP